tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/EgoVehicle/URDF/index.md

 While the second file contains a definition of the transformations of all sensors with respect to the *sensor kit* - they are described in the [`Sensor Kit`](#sensor-kit) subsections.

 !!! note "Transformations"
-    Please note that the transformation *Objects* are intended to be a direct reflection of frames existing in *ROS*.
+    Please note that the transformation *Objects* are intended to be a direct reflection of frames existing in *ROS2*.
-    All *frame* *Objects* are defined as children of `base_link` and consist of nothing but a transformation - analogical to the one present in *ROS* (keep in mind the coordinate system conversion).
+    All *frame* *Objects* are defined as children of `base_link` and consist of nothing but a transformation - analogical to the one present in *ROS2* (keep in mind the coordinate system conversion).
     The sensor *Objects* are added to the transformation *Object* with **no transformation of their own**.

 !!! warning "Coordinate system conventions"